raviroshan/must-watch/README.md

 # Must Watch

 This project is highly inspired by [JavaScript must watch repo](https://github.com/bolshchikov/js-must-watch).
-Being a Software Engineer, I spend my major hours Building & Breaking code, Stackoverflow, cherishing ever changing JavaScript ecosystem and keeping pace with the latest industry tools & best practices.
+Being a Software Engineer, I spend my major hours building & breaking code, Stackoverflow, cherishing ever changing JavaScript ecosystem and keeping pace with the latest industry tools & best practices.

 To overcome the 🔥 burnt out feeling, 😞 failures and keep myself motivated 🚀, I used to watch many YouTube videos, and if found really worth, shared with close friends and family members.
 Eventually I realized these could be helpful for others as well.